Vetri Kodi Kattu: Production

 This film was Cheran's third and last combo with Murali, Meena and second with Parthiban.
 Thangar Bachan was replaced by Priyan as cinematographer.
 The shooting for the film was held at places like Gobichettipalayam, Dindigul and Palani among other places.

+Themes and influences

+According to Sivasakthi Pandian, the film "lays stress on changing the present ideas in society.
+It has shown what our youth can achieve in our own country when the present trend is to leave the country in search of employment, as soon as one completes one's education".

 Soundtrack

 The soundtrack was composed by Deva.